Opinion: Harry and Meghan’s car chase has shocking echoes of Diana

 Now a relentless pursuit.
 Two hours.
 The son and his wife, exiled from their country and family, in the car.
 It is a percussive succession of coincidences and details that will make the blood of every right thinking person boil.

-They are the beats of a story that, for the prince, has never stopped pursuing his ever waking moment.
+They are the beats of a story that, for the prince, has never stopped pursuing his every waking moment.

 We know that that terrible episode of his childhood has haunted Harry, now 38, since he was 12 years old.
 In his memoir, Spare, Harry revealed that he had asked his chauffeur to drive through the Paris tunnel where his mother Princess Diana died in 1997, at the same speed of 65mph.